 If you’ve received a letter from the NHS informing you that you’re clinically extremely vulnerable, the guidance for how to protect against coronavirus will be slightly different.
 This is because your risk of serious complications from the virus is higher than for other people.

-The good news is, you are allowed to go outside.
-However, you shouldn’t be socialising in groups or going into shops.
+The good news is that you don't need to shield at the moment unless there is a lockdown in your local area.
 The NHS recommends the following for clinically extremely vulnerable people living in England:

 For more information on what you can and can't do click here.

 If you start experiencing the symptoms of COVID-19 (see below) or you have a positive test result, you should immediately start self-isolating for 10 days.
 This means you have to stay home, and you cannot go outside to exercise or buy food.
 It’s a good idea to contact anyone you’ve been in close contact within the last 48 hours to let them know that you’re having symptoms and that they should get tested as soon as possible.

 You can treat symptoms at home by resting, drinking lots of water, and taking over-the-counter painkillers such as ibuprofen and paracetamol.
 If you’re concerned about your symptoms, use the NHS 111 online coronavirus service.